wildcatasr1051/gen711_final_project/README.md

 # **eDNA Final Project**
-Nicole Farber Sarah Polagruto  Mandy Rosenberg
+Nicole Farber, Sarah Polagruto,  Mandy Rosenberg

 # Background
 * eDNA can be used to monitor biodiversity